nvanheyst/onav_sdk_noetic_examples/README.md

 **Get Access to the onav_sdk**

 If you have OutdoorNav 0.13.0 or newer - good news!
 You already have access to the onav_sdk.
-As of 0.11.0 upgrading OutdoorNav is straightforware with the OutdoorNav CLI tool: https://docs.clearpathrobotics.com/docs_outdoornav_user_manual/getting_started/terminal_interface#upgrading-the-outdoornav-software

 The VS Code Server is only accessible via - http://(hostname)/_/code/